Learn Architectural Concepts

 There are other boundaries.
 For example, the container itself can enforce a boundary, by trapping events fired inside it.

 Here’s the important part.
-Your Lightning component code can access only the services of the container it’s running inside of, even if that container is inside of another container.
+Your Aura component code can access only the services of the container it’s running inside of, even if that container is inside of another container.

 TL;DR: Your component can only count on the services of the container it runs in.
 If you create a component for multiple contexts, you need multiple code paths to account for different sets of services.
 See Lightning Components in Visualforce with Lightning Out for an example of this technique.